SangivGiovanni/Bank-Accounts/README.md

 # Bank-Accounts

-###### Python code record and create transactions, withdrawls and different types of accounts held by a customer.
+###### Python code to record and create transactions, withdrawls and different types of accounts held by a customer.